 Theologically speaking, spirit-filled groups that adhere to an Acts-2 model (particularly attentive to verses 38-39) are a decent place to begin your energized Christian walk in the Spirit’s baptism.
 How long you remain with any group will depend on a number of factors - such as how accurate they are theologically & your own growth in the Scriptures (either approving or disapproving what that body in general will believe & do).

-Theological errors tend to compound quickly into destructive doctrines; -- & sadly, too many people play "follow-the-leader", & not enough Theological -Apologetics are used to develop sound beliefs around the weightier matters.
+Theological errors tend to compound quickly into destructive doctrines; -- & sadly, too many people play "follow-the-leader", & not enough Theological -Apologetics are used to develop/argue sound beliefs around the weightier matters.
 As a caveat: Such groups may be nice places to visit, but you'll not want to live there.